Sagar1610Codes/React-js-learnings/README.md

 now in package json we can see the scripts we can run by, like with vite dev can run to browser

+npm run dev

+but we have to make elements to use in pages,

+React.createElement(
+    tag,
+    {attributes},
+    text in tag
+)